The original necklace is for sale here

 Who says that bead stringing has to be basic or boring?
 Not so, if you think about adding layers!
 I'm sorry to say that I do not have process shots to share for this tutorial, but if you've been stringing for awhile, you won't have any trouble figuring it out.

-To make this necklace, I used vintage buttons with holes (not shanks), large ametrine nuggets, a charm bracelet chain, and a mixture of size 8/0 seed beads, pearls, small amethyst nuggets, glass rounds and faceted rounds, and a few size 6/0 seed beads.
+To make this necklace, I used vintage buttons with holes (not shanks), large ametrine nuggets, a charm bracelet chain, and a mixture of beads: size 8/0 seed beads, pearls, small amethyst nuggets, glass rounds and faceted rounds, and a few size 6/0 seed beads.
 You should chose the materials and colors that most interest you.
-You'll also need super-flexible beading wire or doubled beading thread, a needle (if using the thread), a head pin, wire cutters, chain and round nose pliers.
+You'll also need super-flexible beading wire, a head pin, and these tools: wire cutters, chain and round nose pliers.

 1. Cut your bracelet in two so that the clasp side is about an inch or so long.
 The clasp will go in the middle as shown above.
 Create a loop of seed beads around one end of a piece of chain and begin to weave your necklace as follows.